 What information resulting from the security screening check will be made available to the hiring manager?

-Who notifies an applicant that they are not eligible for a position based on their security screening results?
+Who notifies an applicant that they aren't eligible for a position based on their security screening results?

-- They will not be hired based on the criminal record check results
+- They won't be hired based on the criminal record check results;

-- If they wish further information/reasons on the decision, they should contact the Personnel Security Screening Office of the Ministry of Public Safety and Solicitor General
+- If they wish for further information/reasons on the decision, they should contact the Personnel Security Screening Office of the Ministry of Public Safety and Solicitor General;

 If someone applies for a position with the BC Public Service and doesn't get the job based on the result of a security screening check, who should he or she contact?